twbs/bootstrap/site/content/docs/4.3/getting-started/rfs.md

 ---
 layout: docs
 title: RFS
-description: Bootstrap's resizing engine.
+description: Bootstrap's resizing engine responsively scales common CSS properties to better utilize available space across viewports and devices.
 group: getting-started
 toc: true
 ---

 ## What is RFS?

 Bootstrap's side project [RFS](https://github.com/twbs/rfs) is a unit resizing engine which was initially developed to resize font sizes (hence its abbreviation for Responsive Font Sizes).
-Nowadays RFS is capable of rescaling basically every value for any css property with units, like `margin`, `padding`, `border-radius` or even `box-shadow`.
+Nowadays RFS is capable of rescaling most CSS properties with unit values like `margin`, `padding`, `border-radius`, or even `box-shadow`.

 The mechanism automatically calculates the appropriate values based on the dimensions of the browser viewport.
 It will be compiled into `calc()` functions with a mix of `rem` and viewport units to enable the responsive scaling behavior.